 The trek to Biryong Falls is one of the easiest and least demanding Seoraksan hiking trails.
 It takes about 50 minutes and is 2.4 kilometers long.
 Biryong means “flying dragon” because legend has it that a dragon obstructed the waterfall’s entry, causing a drought.
 He didn’t fly away until a maiden was sacrificed.

+The brilliant blue Yongso Falls and Yongso Pond are the most impressive features.
 Yongso Falls, like the Biryong Falls Course, are not far from the Information Centre (Yaksuteo, Southern Seoraksan) and are easily accessible.
 The walk follows the Domachigyegok Valley, where you can also cross the Sampalgyo Bridge.
-The brilliant blue Yongso Falls and Yongso Pond themselves are the most impressive features.
 The water is extremely cold all throughout the year.

 Suppose you don’t want to hike at all; head to the Seorak Sogongwon Cable Car and take it up Gwongeumseong.
 At the summit, there is a viewing platform, a souvenir shop, and a café.
 For the best views, walk a little further up to a better vantage point.